brannerchinese/rc_study_plans/projects/postponed_tasks.md

 #### **Color-match project**

- * [　] Color-match iteration 7: Move all styling to CSS, experiment with element-widths and `display` styling, try to remove some `div`s.
- * [　] Color-match iteration 8: Add default values to RGB channel-fields and display their hues and combined color as User adjusts values.
+ * [　] Color-match iteration 9: Add default values to RGB channel-fields and display their hues and combined color as User adjusts values.
- * [　] Color-match iteration 9: Replace tables with divs. **Disposition**: Not working.
-Whole code sent to Vivian Brown for code review.
+ * [　] Color-match iteration 10: Add color parity challenge along with sum-to-white challenge.
+ * [　] Color-match iteration: Can you present on Thursday?
  * [　] Color-match iteration: Try on other browsers.
- * [Ｘ] Color-match: README (now that repository has been created).

  * [Ｏ] Color-match iteration: add a graphical picker (try for three linear sliders, one for each of RGB).
 This seems a lot more complicated than I had thought.
 Study the W3Schools implementation: